mwarddev/montys-inn/README.md

 ### Regular Expressions (re)

-The Regular expressions (re) library was imported to the validator file for use in validator functions to match user inputs against re patterns.
+The Regular expressions (re) module was imported to the validator file for use in validator functions to match user inputs against re patterns.

 ### Datetime (Date)

-Date (date) from the datetime library was imported to the validator file to match today's date against user input, and ensure past dates are not entered.
+Date (date) from the datetime module was imported to the validator file to match today's date against user input, and ensure past dates are not entered.

 ### GSpread (gspread)